He’s Checking His List

 And since businesses, and people too, tend to work in timelines and frames of time, the end of the year is an important time to evaluate and plan.

-I especially like the first three questions because sometimes with everything going on, people forget to ask themselves the most important yet simple of questions: “What is my goal for this year?”
+I especially like the first three questions because sometimes with everything going on, people forget to ask themselves the most important yet simple question: “What is my goal for this year?”

 Further, identifying your purpose and asking what a successful outcome looks like may well lead to the appropriate action plan, so looking at these essential items, narrowly, may help shape what you need to do, more easily.